|

 7. reassess

-revise or renew one's assessment
+revise or renew one's appraisal

 Two recent essay collections, Magical Muse and Undiscovered Country, reassess the playwright's life and oeuvre in light of the recent release of Williams's papers that disclosed a number of previously unknown letters, drafts, as well as several unpublished plays.